Huntingtown High School: Ice Hockey

 Huntingtown established an ice hockey team in 2007.

 Baseball

 The Huntingtown baseball team is managed by Guy Smith Jr. Huntingtown has been to the State playoffs three times: in 2006, 2007, and 2010; they have reached the State finals three times: in 2006, 2010 and 2016.
 The Hurricanes have also been SMAC Champions five times: in 2007, 2009, 2010, 2011, and 2016.
 They won their first state title on May 30, 2016 defeating Chesapeake High School of Pasadena 4–3.
 This was also the first state champion won by a boys' team as well as the first baseball champion won by a high school in Calvert County.
-The team was led by future Major Leaguer, Alec "Hotstuff" Holtkamp.

 Programs in the arts

 Music

 Huntingtown's Music Department is directed by Ms. Jessa Sablan (Band), Mrs. Sandra Griese (Chorus), and Mrs. Sara Moran (String Orchestra).
 The department sends several students yearly to Maryland All-State music programs, as well as various other honors ensembles.